 What is the purpose of the Utah Political Subdivisions Ethics Commission (the “Commission”)?

-The Commission investigates ethics allegations against officials in any political subdivision in the state (i.e., mayors, county attorneys, city council members, special service districts, etc.)
+The Commission reviews complaints and determines whether ethics violations have been committed by officials in any political subdivision in the state (i.e., mayors, county attorneys, city council members, special service districts, etc.).

 What is the process the Commission uses to review a complaint?